 The Access Project supports students from disadvantaged backgrounds to access top universities.
-We are looking for undergraduates, postgraduates, staff, and alumni who would be able to tutor a young person aged 14-18, online, one hour a week in term-time, Autumn 2022 - Summer 2023, to support them with their academic studies.
+We are looking for volunteers who would be able to tutor a young person aged 14-18, online, one hour a week in term-time Autumn 2023 - Summer 2024 to support them with their academic studies.

-- Support a young person in a school subject to achieve the GCSE / A level grades they deserve and to fulfil their potential.
+- Support a young person in a subject of your choice to achieve the GCSE / A level grades they deserve and to fulfil their potential.

 - Students supported by The Access Project typically achieve a grade higher at GCSE and are four times more likely than their peers to progress to a top-third ranked university.